 Partners on this Study

 This report draws on 15 in-depth expert interviews and over 100 papers and reports to explore seven interconnected themes about the platform economy and digital inclusion in Indonesia.
 Our specific concern is platform livelihoods—the ways in which an increasing number of Indonesians rely on digital marketplaces and social media platforms to earn a living by working, trading, renting, and creating.
-As a whole, our research questions assess the state of the evidence and key unknowns about the scale, scope, and quality of these livelihoods, with particular emphasis on rural areas and the prospects for women’s participation in the platform economy.
+Our seven research questions assess the state of the evidence and key unknowns about the scale, scope, and quality of these livelihoods, with particular emphasis on rural areas and the prospects for women’s participation in the platform economy.

 The COVID-19 pandemic was devastating to the Indonesian economy and to individuals seeking to earn a living.
 Lockdowns and lack of mobility limited the ability of many small enterprises to sell.
 The impact on platform livelihoods was therefore mixed.
 The ride-hailing sector suffered, leading some drivers to replace ride-sharing with delivery.
 Meanwhile, the pace of digitalization by MSEs increased, with significant jumps in MSE participation on e-commerce platforms.